Permutation totally symmetric self-complementary plane partitions: Poset structures and Catalan subposets

 Finally, we must show that the reverse componentwise comparison covering relation of the bracket vectors $x_1,x_2,\ldots,x_n$ equals the magog partial order on $132$-avoiding permutation TSSCPP boolean triangles, as in Lemma~\ref{lem:magogboolcovers}.
 The covering relations on boolean triangles in any subposet of $T_n$ are given by composing the covering relations in Lemma~\ref{lem:magogboolcovers} until another element in the subposet is obtained.
-Now by Lemma~\ref{lem:magogboolcovers}, $b'$ covers $b$ in $T_n$ if they differ in the following way: either a bottom-row zero of $b'$ turns into a one in $b$, or a one of $b'$ swaps with a zero to its northwest to create $b$.
-Thus, $b'$ covers $b$ in $T_n^{\rm Perm}$ restricted to $132$-avoiding permutations if to transform $b'$ into $b$, one or more ones moves into and/or up a diagonal until the new boolean triangle does not violate the $132$-avoiding condition.
-But once there is a new one in a diagonal, it cannot slide up to another open space leaving a zero behind, since that would violate the $132$-avoiding condition.
-So instead, the first one slides up to a new, higher, row, and another one slides into its same place.
-This has the effect of incrementing an entry by some amount.
+Now by Lemma~\ref{lem:magogboolcovers}, $b'$ covers $b$ in $T_n$ if they differ in the following way: either a bottom-row zero of $b'$ turns into a one in $b$, or a one of $b'$ swaps with a zero to its northwest.
+Thus, $b'\geq b$ in $T_n^{\rm Perm}$ restricted to $132$-avoiding permutations if it is possible to transform $b'$ into $b$ by moving one or more ones northwest in their diagonal and/or adding ones in the bottom row.
+But note that a one cannot slide northwest in its diagonal leaving a zero behind, since that would violate the $132$-avoiding condition.
+So instead, if a one slides up to a new, higher, row, another one slides into its same place.
+This has the effect of incrementing an entry in $x_1,\ldots,x_n$ by some amount.
 So this is the reverse componentwise covering relation of the Tamari lattice. \end{proof}

 We now show $T_n^{\rm Perm}$ contains another Catalan poset.
 The \emph{Catalan distributive lattice} of order $n$ is the natural containment partial order on several Catalan objects, such as \emph{Dyck paths}, partitions inside a staircase, and order ideals in the \emph{Type $A$ positive root poset}.
 We give the following equivalent definition, written in a similar form to Definition~\ref{def:tamari} above.
 See Figure~\ref{fig:Cat_compare}.